moodymango/CurateMe/README.md

-# Artsy Fartsy
+# CurateMe

-<p>Artsy Farty empowers the everyday art enthusiast by encouraging users to make and share their own virtual exhibitions with artworks supplied by the Art Institute of Chicago's API.<p>
+<p> CurateMe empowers the everyday art enthusiast to make and share their own virtual exhibitions with artworks supplied by the Art Institute of Chicago's API.<p>

 ## Built With

 ## Getting Started

-To get the project running on your local machine

 ## Features